deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   - **PWM multiplier**<br>
 Sets the PWM period, using the formula ADC Time/multiplier.<br>
 Default: x1.<br>
-  - **Filter**<br>
-Adjust the filtering factor applied to the temperature measurements before they are passed to the PID.<br>
-The value adjust the EMA (Exponential Moving Average) coefficient.<br>
-This helps remove noise and provides more stability, but too high values will slow down the filter response and cause oscillation.<br>
   - **No iron**<br>
 Sets the ADC reading threshold that detects when no iron is present.<br>
 Usually when no iron is plugged in, the measured temperature will read at or close to maximum ADC range(4095).<br>